or-carmeli/DevOps-EKS-Terraform/README.md

-# DevOpsAssignment-Moveo Project
+# DevOpsAssignment Project

 ## Overview 🔍
-This project outlines the setup and deployment process for the DevOpsAssignment-Moveo project.
+This project outlines the setup and deployment process for the DevOpsAssignment project.
 It includes detailed instructions for AWS infrastructure setup using Terraform, Docker containerization, Kubernetes deployment, and configuration for public access.

 ## Table of Contents